Multi-Level Damage-Aware Graph Learning for Resilient UAV Swarm Networks: Approach

-In practical applications, the model often does not need to iterate to $\bm{\bar{X}}_{gco}$ to find a suitable solution, making early termination essential.
-According to Appendix A, when the number of iterations $q$ is small, the location of each remaining UAV tends to aggregate around the local damaged region.
+In practical applications, the model often finds a more efficient solution based on early termination before it converges to $\bm{\bar{X}}_{gco}$.
+According to Appendix A, when the number of iterations is small, the remaining UAV tends to aggregate around their neighboring damaged region.
 This characteristic contributes to the performance advantage of the ML-DAGL algorithm.